Azure/multimodal-ai-llm-processing-accelerator/README.md

 #### Prerequisites

-- Make sure to complete the prerequisites in the [Prerequisites for deployment and local development](#prerequisites-for-deployment-and-local-development) section.
+Make sure to complete the prerequisites in the [Prerequisites for deployment and local development](#prerequisites-for-deployment-and-local-development) section.
+Additionally, you will need to:

-- For local development, install [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cmacos%2Ccsharp%2Cportal%2Cbash#install-the-azure-functions-core-tools) so that you can run the function app server locally.
+- Install [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cmacos%2Ccsharp%2Cportal%2Cbash#install-the-azure-functions-core-tools) so that you can run the function app server locally.
 - Deploy the backend Azure resources
-  - To run the solution locally, you will need to create the necessary resources for all Storage, CosmosDB and Azure AI service calls (e.g. Azure Document Intelligence, Azure OpenAI etc).
-To do this, it is recommended to first deploy the solution to Azure using `azd up` and with Service Endpoints enabled for the backend services, along with public network access from your local computer.
+  - To run the solution locally, you will still need to create the necessary resources for all CosmosDB and Azure AI service calls (e.g. Azure Document Intelligence, Azure OpenAI etc).
+To do this, it is recommended to first deploy the solution to Azure using `azd up` and with public network access enabled for connection between your local computer and the storage and backend services.
 This will provision the necessary backend resources that can now be called by the locally running function app.
   - If using the Azure Content Understanding service in your pipelines, ensure that any changes to the analyzer schemas are updated within the Azure resource before you test your pipelines locally.
 Whenever you update any of the [Content Understanding schema definitions](/function_app/config/content_understanding_schemas.json), you can push the new definitions to the Azure resource using the [create_content_understanding_analyzers.py](function_app/create_content_understanding_analyzers.py) script or by simply running `azd provision` again (the schemas are automatically updated within the Azure resource using a [postprovision script](/azure.yaml) whenever the infrastructure is re-deployed to Azure).
+  - Install and run the Azurerite Azure Storage Emulator (see below).

 ##### Azurite Azure Storage Emulator

-When running the apps locally, you can opt to use an emulator for Azure Storage instead of connecting to a storage account that is deployed in Azure.

-If using the Azure Storage bindings in your pipelines (e.g. for Azure Blob Storage input triggers), you can either connect directly to an Azure Storage account or you can test with a locally-running Storage Account emulator.
-The steps below outline the correct configuration for each of these options.

-1. **Use a locally-running Storage Account emulator**: You will need to install and run the Azurite emulator before you start the function server.
+If your app contains any pipelines that require Azure Storage bindings (e.g. to use an Azure Storage bucket as to trigger a pipeline), you will need to run the Azurite Azure Storage emulator each time you run the function app server (an [example](/function_app/function_app.py#L19.py) is included in this accelerator).
+While the locally running function server can connect to CosmosDB using identity-based connections, connecting to Azure Storage does not work unless you use connection strings (which is less secure) or a managed identity (which is done automatically when deployed to Azure).
+This means that running the emulator is essential in order to build and test pipelines that require Azure Storage bindings.

+If you wish to use Azure Storage bindings in your app, follow the steps below to run the storage emulator.

 - The easiest way to run the Azurite emulator is using the [Azurite VS Code extension](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite).
-- Once installed, click on the buttons in the bottom right-hand corner of the VS Code window to start or stop the server (see below).
-Once clicked, the emulator will start running:
+- Once installed, click on the buttons in the bottom right-hand corner of the VS Code window to start or stop the server:
   ![Azurite VS Code Extension](/docs/vscode-azurite-buttons.png)
-- Finally, you'll need to update the parameters for the function and web apps so that they upload and read from the emulated storage account.
+- Once you click these buttons, the server will start running and the IP address of each service will be displayed in the button.

+From here, both the function and web apps should automatically connect to the locally running server as long as the following parameters are set in the configuration files of each app.
+These are the default settings in the sample files for both the demo and web apps, so you won't need to make any changes if you clone and update the sample files (more info in the following sections).
+Just make sure that the Azurite emulator is always running prior to when you start the function server, otherwise the pipelines that rely on Azure Storage bindings will not load or will be ignored.

-  - Function App: Make sure the `AzureWebJobsStorage` parameter is set to `UseDevelopmentStorage=true` in the `function_app/local.settings.json` file.
+- Function App: The `AzureWebJobsStorage` parameter must be set to `UseDevelopmentStorage=true` in the `function_app/local.settings.json` file.
-  - Web App: Set the `USE_LOCAL_STORAGE_EMULATOR` parameter to `"true"` in the `demo_app/.env` file.
+- Web App: The `USE_LOCAL_STORAGE_EMULATOR` parameter in `demo_app/.env` must be set to `"true"`.
 When set to true, this will instruct the demo app to connect using the pre-set `LOCAL_STORAGE_ACCOUNT_CONNECTION_STRING` parameter (more info [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage#https-connection-strings)).

-2. **Connect to an Azure Storage account that is deployed in Azure**: You will need to set the following environment variables for each of the apps.
-If you've already deployed the solution, the parameters required for all of the instructions above will be stored in your azd environment output variables.
-These can be copied by running `azd env get-values` and then updating `function_app/local.settings.json` and `demo_app/.env` files with the corresponding values.

-- Function app - Within your `function_app/local.settings.json` file:
-  - Ensure that `AzureWebJobsStorage` is **not** set (delete the line from the file)
-  - Set the `AzureWebJobsStorage__accountName` field (Copy your storage account name from the azd output field: `storageAccountName`.
-E.g. `llmprocstorageXXXXX`)
-- Web app - In your `demo_app/.env` file, use the following parameters:
-  - Set the `USE_LOCAL_STORAGE_EMULATOR` parameter to `"false"`
-  - Set the `STORAGE_ACCOUNT_ENDPOINT` parameter to the storage account endpoint (e.g. `https://llmprocstorageXXXXX.blob.core.windows.net/` )

 #### Function app local instructions